 Vodafone submits that retaining the current MTAS service description is the most appropriate option to promote the LTIE.
-Specifically, Vodafone submits that the current service description should not be varied to include data, SMS, MMS or mobile services deployed in aircraft.24
+Specifically, Vodafone submits that the current service description should not be varied to include data, SMS, MMS or mobile services deployed in aircraft.36

 Vodafone submits that voice termination and termination of messaging services comprise two separate and distinct wholesale markets and that there is no clear a priori reason that extending the MTAS service description to include SMS and MMS would be in the LTIE.
-Vodafone therefore submits that it would be inappropriate for the ACCC to extend regulation to SMS and MMS termination without a standalone inquiry.25
+Vodafone therefore submits that it would be inappropriate for the ACCC to extend regulation to SMS and MMS termination without a standalone inquiry.37

-In relation to mobile network services deployed in aircraft operating within Australia, Vodafone points out that this service has yet to be deployed in Australia.26 Vodafone submits that it is counter to economic and regulatory best practice principles to regulate a service which is immature and not yet deployed, and that there are jurisdictional and technical problems with regulating the service.27 However,
+In relation to mobile network services deployed in aircraft operating within Australia, Vodafone points out that this service has yet to be deployed in Australia.
+38 Vodafone submits that it is counter to economic and regulatory best practice principles to regulate a service which is immature and not yet deployed, and that there are jurisdictional and technical problems with regulating the service.39 However.
+Vodafone does not take a definitive stance on these issues and submits that a detailed and separate review is required.40